Working Paper · v6.1

 • DC2.
 Market Proxy Exploitation.
 Markets can industrialize proxy exploitation of unmet regulatory needs.
 (Schüll, Moss.)

 • DC3.
 Environment as Primary Intervention Layer.
-Cortical override of subcortical activation is metabolically expensive, and chronic defensive activation downregulates the cortical override machinery itself.
-Interventions that change the organism's actual input conditions are therefore frequently more durable and less effort-dependent than interventions targeting cognitive override alone.
-The environment is a primary intervention layer for systemic and population-scale change, and is currently underweighted by major institutions.
-This does not preclude individual-level cognitive, pharmacological, or psychotherapeutic interventions where indicated; the claim is about default leverage and systemic design, not exclusivity or head-to-head comparative efficacy in individual cases.
-(Empirical corollary of DA8 + DA9; supported by Forest Troop, Roseto, Ilardi TLC, BEIP, captive-chimpanzee enrichment.)
+Cortical override is metabolically expensive and is downregulated by chronic defensive activation.
+Environmental correction is therefore often more durable and less effort-dependent than cognitive override alone, and is underweighted by major institutions.
+Does not preclude individual-level cognitive, pharmacological, or psychotherapeutic interventions where indicated.
+(Forest Troop, Roseto, Ilardi TLC, BEIP, captive-chimpanzee enrichment.)

 Convergences

-Below the foundations sit 14 convergences, points where three or more independent research traditions, using incompatible methods and frameworks, arrive at the same structural claim.
-Several convergences "force" the existence of specific mechanisms: they entail that a corresponding evolved system must exist in the architecture.
+Below the foundations sit 14 convergences: points where three or more independent research traditions, using incompatible methods, arrive at the same structural claim.
+Several force the existence of specific mechanisms (they entail that a corresponding evolved system must exist).

 • C6.
 Wanting-Liking Dissociation as Proxy Hijack.
 Forces M2.
-Dopaminergic pursuit is neurally separable from opioid satisfaction; proxies trigger pursuit without delivering liking.
+Dopaminergic pursuit is neurally separable from opioid satisfaction.

 Mechanisms

-The 14 convergences entail the existence of 15 mechanisms, evolved functional systems the architecture maintains.
-Mechanisms are the operational layer where alignment-relevant claims are grounded.
-Each mechanism has a tier indicating evidence strength: T1 (forced by convergence), T2 (strongly supported), T3 (moderate).
+The 14 convergences entail 15 mechanisms - the operational layer where alignment claims are grounded.
+Each carries a tier indicating evidence strength: T1 (forced by convergence), T2 (strongly supported), T3 (moderate).

 M1Threat ManagementT1 forcedC10